muratk5n/thirdwave/en/README.md

 ---

-Once I heard that "ala Kärcher" stuff was going around in FR politics, I thought 'pols over there still regurgitating old stuff from Sarko era?'.
-That means nothing new is going on over there.
+Once I heard that "ala Kärcher" stuff was still a hit in FR politics, I thought 'they are still regurgitating old stuff from Sarko days over there?'.
+That means nothing new is going on...
 Macron just might win this thing.

 ---

 Not sure the Great Game (from the 19th century), the Cold War is enough to explain the UK/RU animosity..
 It is over-the-top in many ways.
 They fought against Hitler, Napoleon together.
 And, ahem, neither side wants a united, strong Europe.
-Maybe that's what changed?
+Maybe that's what changed 🤔
-🤔

 ---